How I'm Livin'

-How I'm Livin' is a reality television show on BET.
+How I'm Livin is a reality television show on BET.
 Each week, the show profiled a couple of big names in the entertainment industry and followed them on their activities for a day.
-They have included those on Steve Harvey, LisaRaye, Khia, Tweet, Rickey Smiley, A.J. and Free from 106 & Park, and Guy Torry to name a few.
+They have included those on Steve Harvey, LisaRaye, Khia, Tweet, Rickey Smiley, A.J. and Free from 106 & Park, and Guy Torry.

 The show was supposed to be a competitor to MTV's highly rated Cribs.